🍽️ Beverages Guide

 Is caffeine a direct source of histamine? +

-No, caffeine does not contain histamine, but it blocks the DAO enzyme, making it harder for your body to clear histamine already present in your system.
+No. Caffeine does not contain histamine, but it may inhibit the DAO enzyme, making it more difficult for the body to clear histamine already present from other dietary sources.

 Why does coffee give me a headache but not tea? +

-Coffee contains a wider array of biogenic amines (like tyramine) and has a more potent effect on the nervous system and DAO inhibition compared to most teas.
+Coffee contains a wider range of biogenic amines such as tyramine and tends to have a more pronounced effect on DAO inhibition compared to most teas.

 Does decaf coffee have histamine? +